-If you don’t know the ROI of your social media campaigns, you’re not alone.
-While most businesses understand the importance of generating a positive ROI with their social media campaigns, a recent social media survey by Oracle indicates that only 10% of the businesses surveyed can actually tell if their social media campaigns resulted in increased revenue (see graphic above).
+While most people understand that ROI is important, a recent social media survey by Oracle indicates that only 10% of the businesses surveyed can actually tell if their social media campaigns had a positive ROI.

 An In-Depth Guide on Calculating the ROI of Your Next Social Media Campaign.